nifyacorp/subscription-worker/README.md

 - **`src/middleware`**: Reusable Express middleware functions (e.g., validation logic).
 - **`src/utils`**: Shared utility functions (e.g., the `parser-protocol` helper).

+### Dynamic Parser Selection

+The subscription worker now dynamically determines which parser service to use based on the subscription type.
+This process works as follows:

+1. When a subscription processing request is received at `/api/subscriptions/process/:id`, the worker retrieves the subscription from the database
+2. The subscription includes a `type_id` field that references the `subscription_types` table
+3. The worker joins with the `subscription_types` table to get the associated `parser_url` for that subscription type
+4. The `ParserClient` is dynamically configured with the correct parser URL before processing the subscription
+5. The request is then sent to the appropriate parser service (e.g., BOE parser, DOGA parser)

+This approach allows for easy addition of new parser services without code changes - simply add a new entry to the `subscription_types` table with the appropriate `parser_url`.

 ### Functionality Flow (Example: Process Single Subscription)

 ```mermaid